nhemsley/FluidX3D/research/surface-export.md

 This document analyzes the current state of the surface export feature in FluidX3D and provides recommendations for completing the implementation.
 The goal is to export the fluid surface mesh using the marching cubes algorithm for use in external applications.

+**Note**: For multi-GPU simulations, the simplest approach is to export separate surface meshes from each GPU domain.
+See the [multi-GPU surface export research](multi-gpu-surface-export.md) for details on handling domain decomposition challenges.

 ## Current Implementation Status

 ### Host-Side Implementation (Complete)